How To Start Dairy (Milk) Production Business

 There are various ways you can tap into the dairy sector.
 If you own or rent land you can of course build a business right at the start of the production cycle through livestock production.
 But if farming is not an option for you, setting up a system for collection, refrigeration, processing, and packaging of raw milk among Africa‘s livestock holders is the business model that you will need to build.
 You don‘t need to consider a huge state-of-the-art production site.
 You can start with a small milk processing factory with the basic equipment and grow your dairy production business from there.

-READ ALSO: How To Start A Neighborhood Pharmacy And Drugstore Business In Africa
+READ ALSO: How To Start A Garden Center Business In Africa

 Niche Ideas